1 Year Part-time

 RN, MCN, B.Ed (Prof. Hons), DPSN, Cert IV TAE, MACN, MACORN, NSWOTA, ACPAN

-Sharron coordinates our Graduate Certificate in Perioperative Nursing.
+Sharron coordinates our Graduate Certificate in Perioperative Nursing and Cosmetic Nursing.
 She began her nursing career in the United Kingdom where she worked in primarily in the field of women’s health, both in an acute gynaecological setting and in primary health as a qualified family planning nurse.
 Sharron has several years of experience within the perioperative setting, mainly in anaesthetics and recovery.
 She also has extensive experience in the day surgery environment.
 Sharron has 30 years of nursing experience and sees nursing as not only a science but also an art, with compassion, humanity and empathy at its core.

 Please ensure you read all course information and make sure you meet entry requirements prior to commencing the application form.